Maximize Your Travel Savings: 7 Essential Tips for Choosing the Best Travel Rewards Credit Card

 Most cards require you to meet a minimum spending requirement to earn the welcome bonus.

 Ask yourself if you can reach this minimum spend with your regular life purchases.
-Most cards that offer a welcome bonus require some kind of minimum spend within the first few months of card opening in order to earn that bonus.
+Most cards that offer a welcome bonus require a certain amount of spending in the first few months to earn that bonus.

 6. Consider the Annual Fee

 Annual fees are a recurring expense, so weigh them against the card’s benefits.
-Some cards offer perks that easily offset the fee, such as free hotel nights or travel credits.
-If you find the fee unjustifiable later, consider downgrading to a no-annual-fee card instead of closing the account to avoid hurting your credit score.
+Some cards offer perks that easily offset the fee, such as free hotel nights, annual travel credits, or airport lounge access.

 Two Player Mode